phthallo/toyhouse-data/README.md

 # Toyhouse Data
-[work in progress] A Toyhouse service to retrieve data about your (and other people's) OCs, as well as your (and other people's) profiles.
+[work in progress] An API wrapper for the site Toyhou.se to retrieve data about user profiles, character profiles, forum posts and more.

 This is very much a niche project (lol) but I'm hoping it'll serve some use to anyone curious!